selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 **Grateful**, Appreciate all you have and you had, your body and mind, the people you loved.
 Appreciate the moment.
 Being grateful is a source of satisfaction, available anytime.

-**Balanced**, golden mean, humble and confident, thinking and feeling, calm and active
+**Balanced**, golden mean, humble and confident, thinking and feeling, calm and active.
+Moderation is key for health and long-term happiness.

 ## Health